 - Spontaneous occurrences (stimulus absent or unclear)

-- Tactile stimuli: light touch, massage, hair touching, grooming, physical examination
+- Tactile (felt): light touch, massage, hair touching, grooming, physical examination

-- Visual stimuli: eye gazing, slow hand movements
+- Visual (seen): eye contact, observing hand movements

-- Vocal: soft, whispering, slow, gentle, increased pitch, caring, monotone
+- Spoken sounds: soft, whispering, slow, gentle, increased pitch, caring, monotone

-- Objects: tapping, scratching, cutting, crinkling, stroking, handling
+- Object sounds: tapping, scratching, cutting, crinkling, stroking, handling of objects

-- ASMR scenarios: instructional demonstrations, methodical task completion, personal attention, focused activities, and consultations.
+General ASMR scenarios include: instructional demonstrations, methodical task completion, personal attention, focused activities, and consultations.
 These scenarios may involve the person as a participant or as an observer.

 Internet videos of individuals purposely simulating real-life ASMR triggers have grown widely popular in the last few years.
 Viewers find many of these videos as relaxing as real-life ASMR triggers and quite helpful for falling asleep, de-stressing, and providing comfort during a sad time.